hztBUAA/RTOS-Bench/README.md

 RT-Bench is a collection of popular benchmarks for real-time applications which have been restructured to be executed periodically.

-Documentation can be built and consulted by following [these](docs/source/2-Documentation_rules.markdown) instructions.
+Documentation can be built and consulted by following [these](docs/source/4-Documentation_rules.markdown) instructions.

 Online documentation is available [here](https://bastoni.gitlab.io/rt-bench).

-RT-Bench is licensed under MIT license (see [MIT](LICENSES/MIT.txt) and integrates benchmark suites that are licensed according to the information contained in the corresponding folders.
+RT-Bench is licensed under [MIT](LICENSES/MIT.txt) license and integrates benchmark suites that are licensed according to the information contained in the corresponding folders.